Last Updated on February 11, 2021 by Maggie Sutton

 Where are FHA Loans Available?

 Many lenders offer FHA home loans, and the lending terms differ according to the lender.
 The lending specialists affiliated with Homes for Heroes can work with you to obtain an FHA home loan.
+You can also check out this guide to FHA 203k Loans.
 Our affiliated lending specialists work in the communities where our Heroes live and are proud to assist you in getting a home loan while also saving you significant money by discounting their loan fees.
 SIGN UP to speak with a lending specialist in your community.

 Are You Required to Live in the Home to Receive an FHA Loan?